vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/faq/common-error.md

 You can always edit your deps version to let them fit each other.
 Usually you are trying to upgrade vuepress, vuepress bundler and plugins to latest version, but there could be chances where a plugin is not compatible with the latest version of vuepress.
 In this case, you should downgrade vuepress to the version that is compatible with the plugin or temporarily removing the plugin till it supports latest vuepress.

-## `You are not allowed to use plugin XXX yourself in vuepress config file.`
+## You are not allowed to use plugin XXX yourself in vuepress config file

 This means you are calling a theme-bundled plugin yourself in VuePress config file.